 With blockchain, it is possible for patients to allow their trusted care provider access to their medical information in an instant.
 This is particularly useful when dealing with elderly or unconscious patients.
 For example, the UK-based company Medicalchain allows patients to authorize access to their health information by scanning a censored bracelet using a smartphone.

 Blockchain is also a reliable solution for population health data management.
 With the traditional system, information about every patient is distributed over multiple systems, which are not interoperable.
 This makes aggregating health data for a particular population cluster a challenging task.
 Blockchain offers a unified, secure platform for people to participate in population health studies as well as monetize the outcome of these studies.
+For example, the BaaS platform by AWS provides a robust and affordable solution for healthcare institutions that want to streamline patient records management.

 There are blockchain use cases in healthcare related to payment, too.
 For example, blockchain makes it possible to receive medical services and pay for them with cryptocurrency.
 One example is Solve.Care, a blockchain healthcare startup that partnered with Uber Health to facilitate patient transportation.
 Uber’s transportation services will be integrated into Solve.Care’s app, which will enable patients to schedule an Uber Health HIPAA-compliant ride and pay for the services using Care.Wallet.